 Growing traffic demands are putting more pressure on campus core Ethernet switches.
-In the first part of this series, we examined the steps needed to plan for a core switch upgrade.
+In the part of this series, we examined the steps needed to for a core switch upgrade.
 Here in the second part of the series, we look at how Juniper, Cisco and HP differentiate their switches.

 Network engineers have a lot riding on the high-speed switching and routing capabilities of their campus core Ethernet switches.
 Enterprises refresh these campus core switches only a handful of times during a 25-year span, so as any network architect will tell you, it's critical to know what you're buying.

 We asked the vendors of three leading core Ethernet switches -- Cisco's Catalyst 6500, HP's 10500 Series, and Juniper's EX8200 -- to explain how they're differentiating their products.
 The biggest differences come down to cost, longevity, scale, and operation.

 Here's what they had to say.

 How do you differentiate your campus core switch from your competitors' products?

 Cisco: "Customers want platform longevity -- one they can use for the next 10 to 20 years," said Pankaj Gupta, director of campus switching and unified access marketing at Cisco.
 "Longevity and the maturity of our platform are two of our customers' key purchase considerations.
 If you install the Catalyst 6500 for the next 10 or 15 years and new technologies emerge, you have investment protection on this platform and will continue to upgrade to the latest technologies, new features and supervisor margins."